Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Credit: Casa Jaguar Hotel Boutique

 The Casa Jaguar is recommended for people who want to be close to all of Getsemaní’s action but don’t want to sleep in a noisy environment.
-It perfectly fits the bill for being a little oasis of tranquility in the middle of this bustling neighborhood.
+It is a little oasis of tranquility in the middle of this bustling neighborhood.

 It also has a terrace with a pool—quite small; you won’t be doing your laps in it or anything like that!